doragasu/mw-api/README.md

 ## License

-This program is provided with NO WARRANTY, under the [Mozilla Public License (MPL)](https://www.mozilla.org/en-US/MPL/).
+The code and documentation in this repository is provided with NO WARRANTY, under the [Mozilla Public License (MPL)](https://www.mozilla.org/en-US/MPL/).